A topic from the subject of Literature Review in Chemistry.

 Main Concepts:

-Quantum Mechanics (1920s-1930s): A branch of physics that describes the behavior of matter and energy at the atomic and subatomic levels.
+Quantum Mechanics (1920s-1930s): A comprehensive theoretical framework that governs the behavior of matter and energy at the atomic and subatomic levels.
+It replaces classical mechanics for systems at this scale.

 Applications in Chemistry:

-• Understanding electronic structure of atoms and molecules
+• Understanding the electronic structure of atoms and molecules, leading to explanations of chemical bonding and molecular geometry.

 Experiment: Development of Quantum Theory in Chemistry